Skip to content

 So the project is about a tripwire alarm which call your phone number whenever someone passes through it.

-I’ve choosed a LASER + LDR, you can use anything you prefer to detect presence for example PIR, Doppler Radar, or some classic modules like proximity sensors HC-SR04, FC 51Sharp IR… Whatever suits you.
+I’ve chosen a LASER + LDR, you can use anything you prefer to detect presence for example PIR, Doppler Radar, or some classic modules like proximity sensors HC-SR04, FC 51Sharp IR… Whatever suits you.

 Don’t forget to add a resistor to the LDR, I’ve used 1kO.